eved1018/InterfaceExtension/ReadMe.md

 * if qhull is not downloaded then pyhull will be used (wrapper for qhull).
 For more info on pyhull see https://github.com/materialsvirtuallab/pyhull.
 To use qhull downloaded it (http://www.qhull.org/), update the contents of intercaat_config.ini in 'scripts/intercaatmaster' folder  and use the -qh flag in the command line.

 ### Solvent Radius Expansion:
-increasing -sr increases the Rw.
+Increasing -sr increases the Rw.

 ![output](Media/sr.png)